MT-Nicholas/dataeng-zoomcamp/notes/1_intro.md

 You can run a containerized version of Postgres that doesn't require any installation steps.
 You only need to provide a few _environment variables_ to it as well as a _volume_ for storing data.

 Create a folder anywhere you'd like for Postgres to store data in.
 We will use the example folder `ny_taxi_postgres_data`.
 Here's how to run the container:

+> Note that [`docker run`](https://docs.docker.com/engine/reference/commandline/container_run/) can be used to run a 'custom' docker image that was developed and built prior, or else to run a pre-configured image.
+[Docker Hub](http://hub.docker.com/) has over 100,000 images created by developers that you can run locally.
+You can search for Docker Hub images and run them directly from Docker Desktop.
+Many images hosted on Docker Hub have a description that highlights what settings must be set in order to run them.
+It will take some time to download the first time, but will be cached for future use.

 ```bash
 docker run -it \